JBShady/COD5-Remastered/README.md

 ### Music & Sounds
 * Slightly increased Easter Egg song volumes and now all songs now play through the music channel
 * All Easter Egg songs will play a 2 second fadeout if the game ends and switches to the intermission music
+* Added soundtrack/studio quality versions of the Easter Egg songs
 * Removed cha-ching sound when activating DLC1 and DLC2 Easter Egg songs
 * All maps now use the same musicstate system from Der Riese for the background ambient music and intermission music, allowing for better audio mixing
 * Waits during all intermission songs have been slightly extended so the music should not cut off as early in co-op